Maud Joachim: Suffragette activism

-Joachim was militant and a member of the hard line Women's Social and Political Union which was led by Emmeline Pankhurst, becoming involved in 1907.
-She enjoyed the camaraderie and reflected that she was now with people with the same purpose.
+Joachim was militant and a member of the hard line Women's Social and Political Union (WSPU) which was led by Emmeline Pankhurst, becoming involved in 1907.
+She enjoyed the camaraderie and reflected that she was now with people with the same purpose, writing in Votes For Women that: "What one finds on joining the WSPU is, that one is brought into contact with a great number of people whose ideals are the same as one’s own, and that the isolation and the reproach are things of the past."